 The complementary trend analysis (Figure S1) supports our finding of worsening food security (64.5% to 59.2%) yet suggests a nonlinear trend: a large decrease in 2020 (−8.2%) concurrent with the political transition in Mali and global supply chain disruptions, and partial recovery by 2022.
 This is consistent with the wealth quintile information (Figure S2) indicating that on average the "poorest" expanded from 18.3% to 22.7% during the same period and emphasizes the manner in which macroeconomic shocks intensify urban poverty.
 Households in the "riches" quintile in fact experienced no change in dietary diversity (mean number of food groups = 7.8), while the poorest quintile experienced a decrease (5.2 to 4.9 groups), even though income protects from shocks at the systemic level and narrowing (though not eliminating) nutritional gradients.

 Figure S3 shows the explosive demographic change.
 The proportion that tertiary education held in family heads was doubled (10.6 to 21.9), which corresponded to our regression findings (AOR=2.1 for tertiary education).
 But the fact that 21.3% of Indian households still have unlettered leaders in 2022 indicates a legacy of inequities.
-This discrepancy might elucidate why the reduction in food insecurity was clustered in richer communes (ie, Commune III relative to VI), at the intersection of schooling level and wealth.
+This discrepancy might elucidate why the reduction in food insecurity was clustered in richer communes (i.e., Commune III relative to VI), at the intersection of schooling level and wealth.
 Specific adult educational interventions and targeting women in particular (24.3% of the household heads in 2022), could enhance the protective effects of education seen in our models.

 Changing diets and hidden hunger, (Figure S4) illustrates also the lack of progression dietary transition in the consumption of nutrient-rich foods (e.g., eggs: 20.1%; legumes: 36.7%), with high cereal intake (99.3%).
 This is consistent with (and supportive of) the "hidden hunger" hypothesis in which caloric sufficiency hides the adequacy gap between calories and micronutrients39.
 It is reassuring that these patterns persisted between 2018 and 2022, and that market interventions (for example, subsidies for legumes, fortification) should be targeted, in combination with production-based approaches, such as urban agriculture.